folkehelseinstituttet/ngs_scripts/gisaid/README.md

 ```
 ./GISAID_SC2_submission.sh -m metadata.csv -f sequences.fasta -c my_credentials.txt -u username
 ```
+Remember to give the command your metadata-,sequences- and credentials-file, and also your GISAID-username.

 ### Copy submission log file N
 Copy the covCLI upload log file to the directory created when you prepared the submission files.